cesmit27/spotlightGetter/README.md

 Gets the windows spotlight images currently being used by your machine and saves them as .jpg files so you can use them elsewhere.

-To run the Python script, replace /<user/> in the following line with your actual username:
+To run the Python script, replace \<user\> in the following line with your actual username:

 `spotlight_folder = "C:\\Users\\<user>\\AppData\\Local\\Packages\\Microsoft.Windows.ContentDeliveryManager_cw5n1h2txyewy\\LocalState\\Assets"`